nanoporetech/medaka/README.md

 Models
 ------

-For best results it is important to specify the correct model, `-m` in the above, according to the basecaller used.
+For best results it is important to specify the correct inference model, according to the basecaller used.
 Allowed values can be found by running `medaka tools list\_models`.

 **Recent basecallers**